Bluffton University bus crash: Bus and driver

 The bus was a 2000 Van Hool T2145 57-passenger intercity motorcoach that had passed a safety inspection by the Ohio Highway Patrol on February 23, just seven days before the crash.
 Jerome "Jerry" Niemeyer and his wife, Jean, lived in Columbus Grove, Ohio, near Bluffton.
 Niemeyer had been driving buses for years for several school events and trips, specifically for Executive Coach Luxury Travel Inc, and he had transported the team on the same route a year before.
 The Niemeyers checked into a Comfort Inn at Adairsville just after 7:30 pm the evening before the crash.
 From all indications, Niemeyer had taken the rest period required by the Federal Motor Carrier Safety Standards before taking over the motorcoach.

-Accident
+Crash

 The team was from Bluffton University, a Mennonite liberal arts college in Bluffton, Ohio.
 They were riding a chartered motorcoach operated by Executive Coach Luxury Travel, Inc. of Ottawa, Ohio, near Bluffton.

 The bus was traveling to a tournament game during spring break in Sarasota, Florida.
 The group planned to travel without an overnight stop on the approximately 900-mile, 18-hour trip.